· · ·

 Boat full of tourists glides into the cave for the Puerto Princesa River.

-It is thought to be the second-longest underground river in the world.
 Stretching for 8.2 kilometres, the river is contained by limestone and karst caves.
-It’s fascinating and eerie, all in one.
+It’s fascinating and eerie, all in one

-Tours of the river depart from Sabang port, which is a two-hour drive north of Puerto Princesa city.
+River tours depart from Sabang port, which is a two-hour drive north of Puerto Princesa city.

 How Many Days Do You Need in Puerto Princesa?